ai-to-the-moon/FinTech_Challenge4/README.md

 ## Contributors

-Project contributors are the Rice FinTech bootcamp program team (instructur Eric Cadena) who developed the tasks for this project along with myself (Paula K) who's written the code to explore the data.
+Project contributors are the Rice FinTech bootcamp program team (instructor Eric Cadena) who developed the tasks for this project along with myself (Paula K) who's written the code to explore the data.